 This clinic is staffed by a dermatologist and focuses on the assessment and management of a spectrum of common and rare skin conditions including acne, psoriasis, eczema, rosacea, benign lesions, nail infections, skin cancer as well as other less common skin, nail and hair diseases.

-- The clinic is located on the ground floor of the Glendale wing and runs Tuesdays and Fridays from 8:00 a.m. to 11 a.m. and Thursday from 8 a.m. to 3 p.m.
+- The clinic is located on the ground floor of the Glendale wing and runs Monday and Tuesday from 8 a.m. to 11 a.m. and Thursday from 8 a.m. to 3 p.m.

 Diabetes Education Program

 Our diabetes education team in the Ambulatory Care Centre provides adults, their families and caregivers with diabetes education aimed at effective self-management.
 The diabetes education program services the population of West Toronto which includes various ethno-culturally specific groups, as well as individuals living with both diabetes and mental illness.
 Through relevant, culturally-sensitive diabetes services and education programming we are working to help our population achieve effective self-management.

 Our programs are available to individuals over the age of 18 who have type 1 diabetes, type 2 diabetes, gestational diabetes or prediabetes.
 Our programs are designed to teach you about the benefits of a healthy lifestyle, including healthy eating, keeping active and how medications can have a positive impact on prevention of long term complications.

 - Individual assessment to identify diabetes self-management and learning needs

 - Individual appointments with diabetes nurse educators and registered dietitians